blabla1337/skf-flask/skf/markdown/code_examples/php/1-code_example--File_upload--.md

 			if($theType != "image/jpeg" && $theType != "image/png"){
 				unlink($uploaddir.$image['name']);

-				//Set a log for whenever there is unexpected userinput with a threat level
+				//Set a log for whenever there is unexpected user input with a threat level
 				$log -> setLog($_SESSION['userID'],"invalid image mime type",
-				"FAIL", date(dd-mm-yyyy), $privelige, "HIGH");
+				"FAIL", date(dd-mm-yyyy), $privilege, "HIGH");

 				/* ^^
 				Set counter; if counter hits 3, the user's session must be terminated.